-In this work, our goal is to investigate the potential for open-source models to produce high-quality feedback, and to assess the quality of feedback generated by other LLMs.
-We focus on feedback consisting of explanations of bugs or issues in student-written programs and the steps to address these issues.
-While prior work suggests that open-source language models offer competitive alternatives to proprietary models for the generation of feedback, the extent to which they can be used as judges (validators) of such feedback remains unknown.
+In this work, we investigate the potential of open-source models to produce high-quality feedback, and assess the quality of feedback generated by other LLMs.
+We focus on feedback that provides explanations of bugs or issues in student-written programs and outlines the steps to address these issues.
+While prior research suggests that open-source language models are competitive alternatives to proprietary models for generating feedback, the extent to which they can serve as judges (validators) of such feedback remains unclear.
 Using a publicly available benchmark dataset of student-written programs, we address the following two research questions:

 \begin{description} \item[RQ1] How do open- and closed-source models compare with respect to the quality of their generated bug explanations and suggested fixes? \item[RQ2] To what extent can open- and closed-source models assess the quality of programming feedback generated by other models relative to expert human judgment? \end{description}